Safe Summer Kickoff

-The police department has a program in cooperation with the Summit High School for students that are interested in a law enforcement career to apply as an intern with the police department.
+The police department has a program in cooperation with Summit High School for students that are interested in a law enforcement career.
+Students can apply as an intern with the Silverthorne police department.
 The internship generally last for one semester and the student earns credit hours towards their graduation.
-Tasks assigned to the intern vary; however they are geared toward providing the student with information about the criminal justice system, mixed with a limited amount of "hands on" public contact.
+Tasks assigned to the intern vary and are geared toward providing the student with information about the criminal justice system, mixed with a limited amount of "hands on" public contact.

 The Silverthorne Police Department encourages civilians to ride with officers for a limited time during their work shift.
 This allows the civilian to see what an officer does on a day-to-day basis and also allows potential applicants or future officers to get a feel for what police work entails.

 Fingerprints are offered at the Summit County Justice Center at 501 North Park Avenue in Breckenridge.
 No walk-ins will be accepted.
 Payment is due at time of service (no cash accepted).
 Please make an appointment at the following website: https://uenroll.identogo.com/ Customer service: 1-855-845-7434.